Grzechu439/Grzechu439/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on the FiveM server NotRP
+- 🔭 I’m currently working on the FiveM server BojówkaRP
 - 🌱 I’m currently exploring advanced features of React and TypeScript
 - 💬 Ask me about React, TypeScript, Vite, JavaScript, and Lua
 - 📫 How to reach me: Discord - grzechu334